Transround/NativerSDK/README.md

 The aim of this readme is to describe how to integrate the App Localization Demo app with the Nativer SDK in order to try the localization capabilities of Nativer.

-In case you would like to integrate your own app with the Nativer SDK please visit the [Nativer Developer Self Service site] (http://developer.nativer.com/).
+In case you would like to integrate your own app with the Nativer SDK please visit the [Nativer Developer Self Service site] (http://developer.nativer.com/) for further instructions.

 <p></p>